squera/AP-class/src/full_files/c07_project.md

 repo.
 Despite the fact that they come from a group, they must act super-partes.
-This role requires some extra work and this is reflected in the grading with a bonus the total result.
+This role requires some extra work and this is reflected in the grading with a bonus to the total result.

 ++++ Working Group Process
 --------------------------------------------------------------------